bpowers/seshcookie/README.md

 seamlessly between server-restarts or load balancing.
 It's inspired by [Beaker](http://pypi.python.org/pypi/Beaker), which provides a similar service for Python webapps.
-The cookies are AES encrypted in CBC mode, with the key and initialization vector derived from a user-specified string.
+The cookies are AES encrypted in CTR mode, with the key derived from a user-specified string.

 examples
 --------